RKA2020/Maplet-GutData/README.md

 You can find the available supplementary data [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6342642/).

-The supplementary files show the results of two metabolome and microbiome datasets (PRISM: 155 samples and validation cohort: 65 samples) - as a start we focused in this exercise on the PRISM samples.
+The supplementary files show the results of two metabolome and microbiome datasets for patients with CD, UC, or control (PRISM: 155 samples and validation cohort: 65 samples) - as a start we focused in this exercise on the PRISM samples.

 We then used the supplementary files to create a new excel file with all the necessary data we need for our analysis under the name: **"Metabolome_data.xlsx"**.